Going to Cons without going broke

 Schedule your meetings in advance

 Make the most of both your time and a publisher’s time by scheduling a meeting about 2 to 4 weeks prior to the event rather than pitching to them when they’re busy at their booth.
-You can also try to book all your meetings within a day or two if possible if you don’t want to stay for the duration of the event.
+You can also try to book all your meetings within a day or two if possible if you don’t want to or can’t stay for the duration of the event.

 Travel with others